johnholbrook/vextm-obs-intro-screen/README.md

   -P, --port                         Port to serve display on
                                                         [number] [default: 8080]
   -d, --division-name                Division name (as used in TM web interface
-                                     URLs – only set this option at multi-division events)
+                                     URLs - only set this option at multi-division events)
                                                  [string] [default: "division1"]
+  -f, --field-set                    ID of the field set to connect to (only set
+                                                           [number] [default: 1]
+  -o, --omit-country                 Omit country from team location if there is
+                                     also a state/province
+                                                      [boolean] [default: false]
+  -s, --show-stats                   Show additional scouting stats
+                                                      [boolean] [default: false]
 ```